The Sallan Foundation Annual Report 2017

-Over the last twelve years, the Sallan Foundation has been dedicated to the mission of improving the urban environment by advancing useful knowledge for greener, high performance cities.
-As this Report documents, Sallan continues to pursue its goals and meet its objectives with strategies that continue to evolve as it responds to emerging developments, trends and challenges.
+Over the last thirteen years, the Sallan Foundation has been dedicated to the mission of improving the urban environment by advancing useful knowledge for greener, high performance and resilient cities.
+It is clear, with the Trump Administration in power, that the multi-decadal trajectories of the Environmental Protection Agency and the Department of Energy are being redirected in ways that are dissonant with our mission.
+Consequently, Sallan has doubled down on activities at the civic, urban and state scale as it perseveres in pursuing its goals and meeting its objectives with strategies that respond to emerging developments, trends and challenges.

 To advance the Foundation's mission and make tangible contributions to the urban environment, Sallan continues to develop projects and establish working partnerships that best advance an array of urban-scaled sustainability efforts.
-As well, the Foundation's resources are mobilized with the objective of identifying, incubating and disseminating emerging trends and practices which can boost the capacity to 'green' the built environment and its undergirding infrastructure systems.
+As well, the Foundation's resources are mobilized with the sustained objective of identifying, incubating and disseminating emerging trends and practices for boosting the capacity to 'green' the built environment and its undergirding infrastructure systems.
 In this way, Sallan adds clear-eyed momentum to help cities realize their potential for high performance in a climate-constrained world.

 The Foundation is aligned with no profession, discipline or political party.
 Since its inception in 2005, Sallan has served as an independent convener and facilitator of stakeholder collaborations and as an educator in the public realm.

-Because Sallan is independent, small and nimble, it is well-positioned to focus public attention and engagement on emerging urban climate and energy trends as well as making connections among current stakeholders as well as with those just beginning to see what's at stake for them in a 'weird climate' world.
+Because Sallan is independent, small and nimble, it is well-positioned to focus public attention and engagement on emerging urban climate and energy trends and make connections among incumbent stakeholders as well as with those just beginning to see what's at stake for them in a 'weird climate' world.
 The Foundation is committed to getting ahead of the curve, discovering what's happening now — or isn't — and making its voice resonant.
-It will continue to do so.
+Looking ahead, it will leave a legacy that matters.